randseed1724/breakingthewall/README.txt

-Game: Braking the Wall
+Breaking the Wall

-This game is intelectual property of Alejandro Jimenez Dominguez,
+...or buidling it

+Call a friend and choose your character.
+Depending on your selection you will have to build or distroy the wall.
+Accomplish your task and win!

+How to play?

+1st Player
+Key S: Build
+Key W: Jump
+Key A: Move Left
+Key D: Move Right

+2nd Player
+Key Up: Destroy
+Key Down: Hide
+Key Left: Move Left
+Key Right: Move Right

 Copyright Notice:
-All image and sprites that are not being attributed bellow belong to my authorship or are public domain images and Creative Commons.
+This game is intelectual property of Alejandro Jimenez Dominguez.
+All images and sprites that are not being attributed bellow belong to my authorship or are public domain images and/or under Creative Commons.

 Attribution Notice: